 The appeal also claimed the firearms supervisor who prepared the PowerPoint review was the person who told lab management a week later to report an inconclusive finding to the accrediting board, and the lab said it believed that was “the most accurate, genuine, and up-to-date characterization” of the evidence review.

-That description of events appears to conflict with the findings of the March 18 prepared by the audit report.
+That description of events appears to conflict with the findings of the audit report.

 In that report, the firearms supervisor, who has since left the agency, told investigators with the inspector general’s office that he reported the elimination finding from the PowerPoint presentation in a meeting with lab managers, which included the head of the firearms unit, the head of the forensic science lab division within DFS and the agency’s general counsel.

-That meeting caused “lots of chaos,” he told investigators, and it was collectively decided to report an inconclusive finding, in part, because at one of the official expressed concerns that reporting the elimination finding showed DFS had made a mistake and because the had come to so many contradictory conclusions.
+That meeting caused “lots of chaos,” he told investigators, and it was collectively decided to report an inconclusive finding, in part, because at least one of the officials expressed concerns that reporting the elimination finding showed DFS had made a mistake and because the lab had come to so many contradictory conclusions.